History of human sexuality: Ancient Rome

 In the Roman Republic, the citizen's duty to control his body was central to the concept of male sexuality.
 "Virtue" (virtus, from vir, "man") was equated with "manliness".
 The equivalent virtue for female citizens of good social standing was pudicitia, a form of sexual integrity that displayed their attractiveness and self-control.
 Female sexuality was encouraged within marriage.
 In Roman patriarchal society, a "real man" was supposed to govern both himself and others well, and should not submit to the use or pleasure of others.
 Same-sex behaviors were not perceived as diminishing a Roman's masculinity, as long as he played the penetrative or dominating role.
 Acceptable male partners were social inferiors such as prostitutes, entertainers, and slaves.
 Sex with freeborn male minors was formally prohibited (see Lex Scantinia).
 "Homosexual" and "heterosexual" thus did not form the primary dichotomy of Roman thinking about sexuality, and no Latin words for these concepts exist.

 Depictions of frank sexuality are abundant in Roman literature and art.
 The fascinum, a phallic charm, was a ubiquitous decoration.
 Sexual positions and scenarios are depicted in great variety among the wall paintings preserved at Pompeii and Herculaneum.
 Collections of poetry celebrated love affairs, and The Art of Love by the Augustan poet Ovid playfully instructed both men and women in how to attract and enjoy lovers.
 Elaborate theories of human sexuality based on Greek philosophy were developed by thinkers such as Lucretius and Seneca.
 Classical myths often deal with sexual themes such as gender identity, adultery, incest, and rape.

 Like other aspects of Roman life, sexuality was supported and regulated by traditional Roman religion, both the public cult of the state and private religious practices and magic.
 Cicero held that the desire to procreate (libido) was "the seedbed of the republic", as it was the cause for the first form of social institution, marriage, which in turn created the family, regarded by the Romans as the building block of civilization.

 Roman law penalized sex crimes (stuprum), particularly rape, as well as adultery.
 A Roman husband, however, committed the crime of adultery only when his sexual partner was a married woman.
 Prostitution was legal, public, and widespread.
 Entertainers of any gender were assumed to be sexually available (see infamia), and gladiators were sexually glamorous.
-Slaves lacked legal personhood, and were vulnerable to sexual exploitation.

 The dissolution of Republican ideals of physical integrity in relation to political liberty has been hypothesized to contribute to and reflect the sexual license and decadence associated with the Roman Empire.
 Anxieties about the loss of liberty and the subordination of the citizen to the emperor were expressed by a perceived increase in passive homosexual behavior among free men.
 Sexual conquest was a frequent metaphor for Roman imperialism.